stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 Processing Data Files
 ---------------------

-Processing nightly batch files from the client's debit card provider was another big win for durability.
-The provider had a history of sending new and interesting transactions on a semi-regular basis.
+Processing nightly batch files from one of the client's vendors was another big win for durability.
+The vendor had a history of sending new and interesting transactions on a semi-regular basis.
 Not enough to be really annoying, but enough to burn a day screwing around with recovery every few months or so.

-The original approach would retry entire files, and attempt to leverage an almost-idempotent transaction id.
+The original approach would retry entire files, and attempted to leverage an almost-idempotent transaction id.
 However, as I recall, the debit card provider was extra special so there were several heuristics to determine "is this really the same transaction".
-I'm fuzzy here though.

 So, when we were changing how the system handled files anyway, I refactored the process to be durable:

 * Upon finding a file, a `Document` is saved to the database, and then a `DocumentCursor` with `cursor.line=0` is stored as well.
 * An atomic parser then finds all open cursors in the database, and starts reading over their documents.
 It skips to line `x` if `line != 0`, so if a file is 80% done, it jumps right to the last 20%.
 * Each line is processed in its own transaction--if the business logic succeeds, the cursor's `line` is ticked within the same transaction.
 * If a line's transaction fails due to faulty parsing/business rules, the `DocumentCursor` is given a new `FailedLine` child row that stores that line's number.
-This will cause the cursor to stay open, and the `FailedLine` will be retried on the next process run.
-The idea is to keep retrying until it succeeds, e.g. by pushing out a fix it is critical.
+This will cause the cursor to stay open, and the `FailedLine` will be retried on the next process run (e.g. tomorrow).
+The idea is to keep retrying every morning until the line succeeds.
+If a fix is required, the line will be automatically retried and should work the morning after the fix is released to production.

-This code was reusable and later used to handle other incoming files with non-idempotent lines, so the durability was key there as well.
+Also, the cursor logic can work against multiple types of documents--it was later used to handle another vendor's incoming files with non-idempotent lines, so the durability was again necessary to avoid double processing in failure scenarios.

 Keep Things Simple: One Datasource
 ----------------------------------